 With this in mind we decided right from the start that we wanted to keep some features of the original badge.
-The club asked Martin Ridgers, Media Officer to come up with some designs.
-The new design was chosen by the club chairman and incorporates 'Magna Ufre' as well as proudly displaying M95 in the middle as per the original.
+The club asked Mart Ridgers (Vice chair & Media Officer) to come up with some designs.
+The new design was chosen by the club Chairman and incorporates 'Magna Ufre' as well as proudly displaying M95 in the middle as per the original.
 The year the club was formed is written in Roman numerals and the gold outer ring is to make the badge stand out when printed onto our kits.

 So where are we now?

 The club has come a long way since the foundations were put in place by our founding members.
 We continue to play competitive football successfully within Derby’s leagues.
 Our core values remain the same now as they did 25 years ago.
 We have helped develop the football and social skills of hundreds of kids over the years, something that we will continue to do in all the years we have ahead of us.